 Despite its gaining traction in the market, it still comes off as quite a novel spectacle that can bring people in if you can market the fact that you use solar power.
 It’s a great way to get the best of both worlds, attracting both curious customers and environmentally-conscious consumers while giving you long-term savings on utilities.

-There is still a long way to go in terms of sustainable business practices, but if you do these, you can be a part of the change while still thriving.
-You don’t even have to implement all of these things at once, as the beauty of it is that you can incorporate them any time even onto existent properties.
+There is still a long way to go in terms of sustainable business practices, but if you do these, your business can be a part of the change while still thriving.
+You don’t even have to implement all of these things at once, as the beauty of it is that you can incorporate them any time even onto existing establishment.